Rnpy04/CI_PRJ/README.md

-A project for CI course
+A neural network project for CI course